digitalservicebund/ris-adm-literature/frontend/DEVELOPING.md

 # Install browsers for the first run
 npx playwright install

-# When testing on CI, must build the project first
+# Not required locally, but when testing on CI we must build the project first
 npm run build

 # Runs the end-to-end tests